Code words and safe phones: anatomy of a money smuggling plot

 "Encyclopaedia," and "bookmarks" were among other code words that Scarano, who had close connections to the Vatican bank, used in phone conversations with secret service agent Giovanni Zito and broker Giovanni Carenzio, it said.

 The three were arrested on Friday for allegedly attempting to smuggle 20 million euros ($26.00 million) in cash from Switzerland a year ago for Scarano's rich shipping industry friends in their home town of Salerno in southern Italy.

-The contours of the plot are detailed in a 48-page judicial document that includes transcripts or summaries of wiretaps, emails, letters and checks passed on to investigators by police.
+The contours of the plot are detailed in a 48-page judicial document that includes transcripts or summaries of wiretaps, emails, letters and cheques passed on to investigators by police.
 The document, in which Judge Barbara Callari approves magistrates' requests for the arrests, was obtained by Reuters.